tangentyh/notes-of-tan/javaNotes.md

 1. fork-join framework
    - work stealing
-     - task queue — each thread has a deque for tasks, and pushes subtasks onto the head
+     - task queue — each thread has a deque for tasks, and pushes subtasks onto the head, LIFO
      - work stealing — when a worker thread is idle, it “steals” a task from the tail of another deque
-       - Since large subtasks are at the tail, such stealing is rare
+       - stealing is rare -- since large subtasks are at the tail, such stealing is rare
+       - stealing is expensive -- context switch between threads, even between CPUs if not the same core
+       - only steal from adjacent thread to mitigate contention
      - `ForkJoinPool` employing work stealing — efficient for recursive tasks, and event-style tasks (especially `asyncMode` for the latter)
    - use and limitations
      - high volume — Huge numbers of tasks and subtasks may be hosted by a small number of actual threads in a `ForkJoinPool`.
 The pool attempts to maintain enough active (or available) threads by dynamically adding, suspending, or resuming internal worker threads, even if some tasks are stalled waiting to join others